Eiara/terraform_lambda_zip/README.md

 ## License

-This project is copyright 2018 Eiara Limited, and licensed under the terms of the MIT license.
+This project is Copyright 2018-2019 Eiara Limited, and licensed under the terms of the MIT license.